The Third Day (1965 film)

-The Third Day is a 1965 suspense thriller film directed by Jack Smight and starring George Peppard and Elizabeth Ashley.
+The Third Day is a 1965 American suspense thriller film directed by Jack Smight and starring George Peppard and Elizabeth Ashley.
 It was based on a novel by Joseph Hayes.

 Plot

 Steve Mallory has been involved in a car crash, and it appears he has killed his mistress, Holly Mitchell.
 Steve suffers from amnesia, he has no recollection whatever of the event.
 His wife is hostile and cold toward him, his father-in-law has been severely disabled by a stroke and his wife's cousin appears to despise him.
 Added to this is the sinister presence of Lester Aldrich, who turns out to be the downtrodden husband of the sleazy nymphomaniac Holly.